cosminadrianpopescu/vim-sql-workbench/README.md

 DBMS from `VIM`, the plugin will connect on the specified port, send the command and retrieve the result which will be displayed in `VIM`.

+In order to work properly, you should keep the settings on default.
+Settings like `workbench.console.script.showtime` could affect the functionality of `VIM sql workbench`.

 Connecting to a DBMS
 ========================================